Are you Suffering from Trauma?

 But there is a solution that may work.

 EMDR Therapy.
-I have experience and training in EMDR therapy.
+I have experience and training in providing EMDR therapy to people suffering from unspeakable events.
 EMDR (Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy treatment designed to help alleviate distress and anxiety associated with traumatic memories.
-I work closely with my patients implementing EMDR therapy, focusing on treating the emotions and symptoms that are a direct result of the trauma.
+I work closely with my clients implementing EMDR therapy, focusing on treating the emotions and symptoms that are a direct result of the trauma.

 If you suffer from symptoms caused by trauma – such as anxiety, depression, panic attacks, and/or substance abuse – please call me for a free 15-minute consultation.
 We can have a short discussion on the problems and symptoms along with techniques I would implement to help you deal with these feelings.
 EMDR could be a great fit for you and help you release these feelings that have hindered you and allow you to start living your best life!